Trainee Vision Teacher

 MY WORK AT iC2 PREPHOUSE: UNLOCKING POTENTIALS

-By Amanda-Marie Siow (Assistant Vision Teacher)
+By Amanda-Marie Siow (Associate Vision Teacher)

-As an assistant vision teacher, my role is to provide specialised instructions to students with visual impairments in Singapore.
+As an associate vision teacher, my role is to provide specialised instructions to students with visual impairments in Singapore.
 Depending on one’s visual functioning, they are equipped with compensatory skills such as the use of braille, the aid of assistive technology, and/or acquiring more efficient ways to use their vision.
 This toolbox of skills would help optimise their learning potential in functional and academic pursuits.

 As the individual progresses academically, from preschool to university, I work closely with parents, teachers, and therapists to advise them on enhancing their learning in schools.
 For example, demonstrating how to modify activities and materials ensures the student receives equitable access in classrooms, just like their sighted peers.